 DevOps is the result of different scenarios:

 The line between developers and operations engineers in a software company is blurry.
 Some operations engineers do not have any development experience and developers who are not interested in operations.
-DevOps forces the coders to learn multiple skills, including development, testing, and deployment.
+DevOps concepts force the coders to learn multiple skills, including development, testing, and deployment.

-DevOps is a new way of organizing an organization’s software development and delivery process.
-The goals of DevOps include increased efficiency in the software delivery cycle, especially speedier time to market, by applying continuous integration and continuous delivery tools to the development process.
-DevOps focuses on automating manual processes through automated applications.
+DevOps is a new way of organizing an organization’s software development and software delivery process.
+The goals of DevOps principles include increased efficiency in the software delivery cycle, especially speedier time to market, by applying continuous integration and continuous delivery tools to the development process.
+DevOps practices focus on automating manual processes through automated applications.
 It automates repetitive tasks for better collaboration among developers and operations engineers.

 What is CI/CD in DevOps?
 Is CI/CD Part of Agile?

-CI/CD, also known as Continuous Integration and Continuous Delivery, is a new software engineering.
+CI/CD, also known as Continuous Integration and Continuous Delivery pipeline, is a new software engineering.
 They aim to reduce lead time from planning to production by automating the pipeline between these three stages.

-CI/CD is a valuable tool for engineering organizations pursuing Agile development because they help you release your product more often (or at least more predictably) within sprints.
-CI/CD relies on automation, making it easy to schedule or execute.
+CI/CD is a valuable tool for engineering teams and organizations pursuing Agile development because they help you release your product more often (or at least more predictably) within sprints.
+CI/CD relies on automation tools like testing tools, making it easy to schedule or execute.

 Is DevOps a renewal for agile?

-DevOps is a methodology that provides agile and lean engineering.
-It brings engineering and ops together for quicker release cycles, higher quality software, and better collaboration.
+DevOps principles is a methodology that provides agile principles and lean engineering.
+It brings engineering and ops together for quicker release cycles, high-quality products of software, and better collaboration.

 A DevOps engineer also has to know about Security Association With Software Development Life-Cycle (SADLS) and business domains because it needs input from all directions.
 The three tenants of DevOps are visibility, information sharing, and feedback loops; the failures of these tenants will be shown in the impact on reliability or availability.